ccbs-stradl/mdd-symptom-gwas/mdd-symptom-gsem-model-hdl.md

 A2 =~ NA*PopAppDec + PopAppInc + PopSleDec + PopSleInc + PopFatig + PopConc
 A1 ~~ 1*A1
 A2 ~~ 1*A2
-PopDep ~~ PopAnh
-c2 > 0.001
-PopAnh ~~ c2*PopAnh
 "
 pop_psych_veg.fit <- usermodel(symptoms_covstruct, estimation='DWLS', model=pop_psych_veg.model)
 ```

     ## [1] "Running primary model"
-    ## [1] "Calculating model chi-square"
     ## [1] "Calculating CFI"
     ## [1] "Calculating Standardized Results"

-    ## Warning in lav_partable_flat(FLAT, blocks = "group", meanstructure = meanstructure, : duplicated elements in model syntax have been ignored:
-    ##      V1 ~~ V2

-    ## Warning in lav_object_post_check(object): lavaan WARNING: the covariance matrix of the residuals of the observed
-    ##                 variables (theta) is not positive definite;
-    ##                 use lavInspect(fit, "theta") to investigate.

     ## [1] "Calculating SRMR"
     ## elapsed
-    ##  23.518
+    ##   1.578
     ## [1] "The S matrix was smoothed prior to model estimation due to a non-positive definite matrix.
-The largest absolute difference in a cell between the smoothed and non-smoothed matrix was  0.00320242979228444 As a result of the smoothing, the largest Z-statistic change for the genetic covariances was  0.503272846601034 .
+The largest absolute difference in a cell between the smoothed and non-smoothed matrix was  0.00320242979228444 As a result of the smoothing, the largest Z-statistic change for the genetic covariances was  0.371393316703468 .
 We recommend setting the smooth_check argument to true if you are going to run a multivariate GWAS."

     ## Warning in usermodel(symptoms_covstruct, estimation = "DWLS", model =
     ## pop_psych_veg.model): A difference greater than .025 was observed pre- and post-